tjintranet/MPI-Picklist-XML-Creator/README.md

 - Check file permissions and web server configuration
 - Verify JSON syntax is valid

-#### Excel Upload Issues
+#### CSV Upload Issues
-- Ensure file is in .xlsx or .xls format
+- Ensure file is in .csv format
-- Check that "Master ID" column exists and contains data
+- Check that Master IDs are in column D and quantities in column B
-- Try re-saving the Excel file if upload fails
+- Try re-saving the CSV file if upload fails

-#### PDF Generation Problems
+#### Export Problems
-- Ensure browser allows downloads
+- **PDF Issues**: Ensure browser allows downloads and check for popup blockers
-- Check for popup blockers that might prevent PDF download
+- **XML Issues**: Verify JSZip library loads properly; refresh page if needed
-- Try with a smaller dataset if memory issues occur
+- **Large Datasets**: Try with smaller datasets if memory issues occur

 ## Keyboard Shortcuts